ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

         3,
         5
     ],
-    "startingFee": [ // currently not used but will be used in the future 1000,
+    "startingFee": [ // How much money players have to pay to join a match, 0 for free 0,
+        1000,
         2000,
         3000,
         5000,
         10000
     ],
-    "teamWinRatio": [ // currently not used but will be used in the future {
+    "teamWinRatio": [ // how much money the winning team gets {
             "place": 1,
-            "ratio": 0.5
-        },
+            "ratio": 0.5 // 50% of the complete starting fee, in sum ration must never be higher then 1 },
         {
             "place": 2,
-            "ratio": 0.30000001192092898
+            "ratio": 0.30000001192092898 // 30% of the complete starting fee
         }
     ],
     "enableChangeSides": 1, // currently not used but will be used in the future